What Is the Salary for Graduates with a General Psychology Degree?

 Graduates with general psychology degrees may work in the human resources field, which generally requires you to have strong people and communication skills.
 Human resources managers oversee the recruitment of qualified personnel and the implementation of employee benefit packages for their companies.

-According to the BLS, the average annual salary of a human resources manager was $114,140 a year in May 2014.
-The BLS reported that most worked in the company and enterprise management industry and earned an average wage of $128,730.
+According to the BLS, the mean annual salary of a human resources manager was $114,140 a year in May 2014.
+The BLS reported that most worked in the company and enterprise management industry and earned a mean wage of $128,730.

 While some case management positions require an advanced degree, a bachelor's degree in general psychology may be sufficient.
 These professionals design treatment and recovery plans for patients based on individual circumstances.
 The median annual salary of a social services case manager was $34,643 in September 2015, according to PayScale.com.
 Entry-level professionals earned a somewhat lower median wage of $33,405.

 Some graduates with degrees in general psychology may work as customer service representatives.
 These workers ensure customer satisfaction and handle customer complaints.
 The BLS reported that customer service representatives earned a mean wage of $33,890 in May 2014.
 Business support services employed the highest number of these professionals and paid them a mean wage of $27,670.
 Insurance carriers also employed a significant number and offered a higher mean wage of $37,140.

 Graduates with an undergraduate degree in general psychology degrees may decide to work as administrative assistants.
 According to the BLS, secretaries and administrative assistants (except legal, medical and executive assistants) earned a mean wage of $34,500 in May 2014.
 Top employers included elementary and secondary schools, where the mean salary was $35,050.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: